 - Regardless of where the endometrial tissue is located, it reacts to the hormone cycle; in much the same way as the endometrium and proliferates under the influence of estrogen.

-Endometriosis may also be asymptomatic in many women and appear as an incidental finding during surgery performed for another reason!
+Endometriosis is often asymptomatic and may be an incidental finding during surgery for other conditions.

 - Patient history